-Demolished, having been acquired by Ipswich Corporation by Compulsory Purchase Order.
+The Golden Fleece was demolished, having been acquired by Ipswich Corporation by Compulsory Purchase Order.

-Was listed in 1874 as the "Golden Fleece Commercial Hotel & posting house".
+It was listed in 1874 as the "Golden Fleece Commercial Hotel & posting house".

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)